tocco/tocco-docs/devops/internal_servers/edge.rst

 #.
 The VM should now be ready to boot.
-   For that, click on the VM on the left side and then on the start button in the right top corner.
+   For that, click on the VM on the left side and then on the start button in the top right corner.

    .. figure:: edge/start_vm.png

    .. hint::

       When the vm starts a Windows logo should appear.
 After booting you should be logged in automatically.
-      If not (what is possible, it is microsoft), the default password for Microsoft VM's is **Passw0rd!**.
+      If not (what is possible, it is Microsoft), the default password for Microsoft VMs is **Passw0rd!**.

 #.
 Install the VirtIO drivers